 Town of Farmington Town Hall 9422 State Hwy 144, Kewaskum WI 53040 Polls are open from 7:00 am until 8:00 pm

-By mail: You can register by mail up to 20 days before the election (open registration period).
-Registration forms should be mailed to your municipal clerk.
+By mail: You may register to vote by mail up to 20 days before the election (open registration period).
 Forms are available by clicking this link: EL-131 Voter Registration Form - Fillable.
-This form must be printed, signed and mailed to the clerk, along with a copy of an acceptable form of proof of residence.
+This form must be printed, completed, signed and mailed to the clerk, along with a copy of an acceptable form of proof of residence.

-Voter Photo Identification (Photo Id) is REQUIRED!
-You must provide proper Photo ID in order receive a ballot.
+Voter Photo Identification (Photo Id) is REQUIRED.
+You must provide an acceptable form of Photo ID in order receive a ballot.
 Click this link to learn what forms are acceptable: https://elections.wi.gov/node/3609

 Absentee Voting by Mail: Go to https://myvote.wi.gov/ to request an absentee ballot by mail; or download Absentee Ballot Request Form: EL-121 Absentee Ballot Request-English, complete it, and send form along with a copy of acceptable Photo Id (if not already on file): to Chris Schellinger, Clerk, 2171 County Road A, West Bend, WI 53090.

 In-Person Absentee Voting (Absentee voting in the Clerk's office): In-person absentee voting BY APPOINTMENT.
-You must contact the Town Clerk to schedule an appointment to conduct In-Person Absentee voting during these hours.
+Contact the Town Clerk to schedule an appointment.

 Click here to see Notice of Absentee Voting_Type E Notice